Living in Germany

 What is the weather like in Germany?

 "The weather in Germany varies depending on the season.
 In the summer, temperatures can reach up to 30 degrees Celsius, while in the winter temperatures can drop to below freezing.
 Rainfall is common throughout the year, with the most rain occurring in the summer months.
-Snowfall is also common in the winter months, especially in the mountainous regions," said one expat.
+Snowfall is also common in the winter months, especially in the mountainous regions," commented one expat who moved to Germany.

 Are there good restaurants in Germany?

 "Many restaurants.
 Night clubs for 30+.
 Jazz club, live music.
-Special parties for 40+ ages," said one expat.
+Special parties for 40+ ages," said an expat in Dusseldorf.

 Where will I buy groceries and do other shopping in Germany?

 "People living in Germany typically buy groceries from supermarkets, discount stores, and local markets.
 Other shopping can be done at department stores, specialty stores, and online retailers.
-Many people also shop at local farmers markets for fresh produce and other items," remarked one expat in Germany.
+Many people also shop at local farmers markets for fresh produce and other items," commented one expat living in Germany.

 What are the visa & residency requirements in Germany?